concord-consortium/codap/v3/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the `/dist` folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into the `v3-production` branch.
+Production releases to S3 are based on the contents of the `/dist` folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into the `main` branch.

-Merges into the `v3-production` branch are deployed to the root at http://codap3.concord.org.
+Production releases are deployed to the root at http://codap3.concord.org.

 Other branches are deployed to https://codap3.concord.org/branch/{branch-name}/, e.g. https://codap3.concord.org/branch/main/ for the `main` branch.
 Note that the trailing slash is required.
 For arcane reasons leaving off the slash results in a redirect to an invalid url. ¯\_(ツ)_/¯